(Warning: Child loss/miscarriage trigger)

 I wrote the following entry a year after we lost our second child at 3 months gestation period.
 I reread it each year.
-It’s my own personal story, and if even one mother is helped by it (as other blogs helped me) then I would be thrilled.
+It’s my own personal story of child loss, and if even one mother is helped by it (as other blogs helped me) then I would be thrilled.
 But mostly, it is my earthly reminder to never forget my child and the experience of having him/her.

 A Year After – September 2014

-This is a story that is so personal and private, only a handful of people actually know it.
-But the more time that passes by, the more I feel in my heart that “even the smallest of these” deserves to have their presence and existence recognized.
+This was a story that was so personal and private, only a handful of people actually knew it for the longest time.
+But the more time that passes, the more I feel in my heart that “even the smallest of these” deserves to have their presence and existence recognized.
 I don’t know when I will post this, if I even do, but I want to put down in words what our family experienced and how the worst day of my life changed me in ways that I never thought possible.
 Through the pain of the following days, weeks, and months, it was reading other stories, blog entries, and personal accounts of women and families who had experienced just what my husband and I were going through.
 Reading their accounts helped me in so many ways that I could never explain, and if I could thank each and every woman out there who was brave enough to share her story, I would.
 Let this be my thank you; that maybe, in some way or form, our story would reach some unknown person out there who is/has been devastated by loss and is searching for any kind of understanding of what she is going through.
 So here is the story of Shiloh, our loved and very much wanted second child.

 Shiloh’s Story: July – September 2013